 But if you’re one of the 10% that has the resources to travel (don’t beat up over the exact numbers) – this is my suggestion: travel!!

-I have the strong belief that travel makes you a better human.
+I have a strong belief that travel makes you a better human.
 Not better than other humans, but better than you were yesterday.

 It’s just that there’s a fine line between saying that travel is good and seeming stuck-up.
 So, at the same time I’m launching this article, I’m also launching another article: Don’t be THAT traveler!